Showing posts with label Elizabeth Hartman. Show all posts

 PERFORMANCES

-If you’ve ever harbored the notion that a film like, say, Valley of the Dolls would have been “better” with real actresses in the roles (sorry Patty Duke), watching The Group should pretty much lay that fantasy to rest.
-The cast assembled for The Group couldn’t be more accomplished or better-suited to their roles, but even they can’t surmount a screenplay or a basic story construct so plot-driven.
-The mere volume and frequency of crises and conflict in films like these reduce even exemplary performances (Hackett, Knight, Pettet, and Hartman) to “best of” moments.
+If you’ve ever harbored the notion that a film like, say, Valley of the Dolls would have been “better” with stronger actors in the roles (sorry, Patty Duke), watching The Group should pretty much lay that fantasy to rest.
+The cast assembled for The Group couldn’t be more accomplished or better suited to their roles, but even they can’t surmount a screenplay and story structure so "event"-driven.
+No one gives a bad performance, in my opinion, but their characters aren't given much time to be fully dimensional, either.
+The sheer volume and frequency of crises and conflict in films like these reduce even exemplary performances (Hackett, Knight, Pettet, and Hartman) to “best of” moments.

-60s lesbians were always portrayed as severe, vaguely predatory types who stood around giving each other knowing looks under arched eyebrows.
-Here, an admittedly outclassed Candice Bergen introduces her sorority sisters to her "friend" the Baroness (Lidia Prochnicka)
+In the 1960s ---and well beyond, I'm afraid, lesbians in movies were always portrayed as severe, vaguely predatory types who stood around exchanging knowing looks under arched eyebrows.
+In this clip from The Group, Candice Bergen (who, in this, her film debut, felt outclassed by much of her theater-trained castmates) introduces her sorority sisters to her "friend," the Baroness (Lidia Prochnicka).

 No, this isn't an image of Polly (Shirley Knight) and her father.
-This is Gus (Hal Holbrook) the patently implausible object of desire of two gorgeous women and one unseen wife in The Group
+This is Gus (Hal Holbrook), the eunuch-like, patently implausible object of desire of two gorgeous women and one unseen wife in The Group

 THE STUFF OF DREAMS

-My older sister (whom I credit/blame for a good deal of my love of bad movies) got me to watch The Group on TV with her when I was a kid.
-A protofeminist if ever there was one, she tended to gravitate towards movies with female protagonists but lamented the fact that a great majority of these films tended to be vaguely masochistic soaps and cheesy exploitation films.
+My older sister (whom I credit with exposing me to a lot of these obscurities) got me to watch The Group on late-night TV with her when I was a kid.
+She, like all my sisters—I have four—gravitated toward and seized every opportunity when a female-centric movie came along.
+Even while lamenting the fact that a great majority of these films tended to be vaguely masochistic soaps and cheesy exploitation films.

 The Group was Elizabeth Hartman's follow-up to her Oscar-nominated film debut in A Patch of Blue.
 As Priss, she's cast again as a victim of an oppressive relative, this time a husband.